 The Artist-in-Residence Program selects ten artists a year to live and work in the park.
 One of over 50 programs throughout the National Park Service, the residency at Weir Farm National Historic Site offers artists an opportunity to live and work in a national park, and to be inspired to create.
 Visual artists apply for one month residencies in all media, representing diverse artistic points of view from traditional to experimental.

-Visit the Weir Farm Art Center website at www.weirfarmartcenter.org to learn more about the current artist, view work from past artists, exlpore more details about the residency program and apply to be an Artist-in-Residence.
+Visit the Weir Farm Art Alliance website at www.weirfarmartalliance.org to learn more about the current artist, view work from past artists, exlpore more details about the residency program and apply to be an Artist-in-Residence.
 Applications are due November 1.

 Art Programs Throughout the National Park Service